aws-samples/retail-demo-store/README.md

 The CloudFormation deployment will take 20-30 minutes to complete.
 If you chose to have the Amazon Personalize campaigns automatically built post-deployment, this process will take an additional 2-2.5 hours.
 This process happens in the background so you don't have to wait for it to complete before exploring the Retail Demo Store application and architecture.
 Once the Personalize campaigns are created, they will be automatically activated in the [Web UI](src/web-ui) and [Recommendations](src/recommendations) service.
 You can monitor the progress in CloudWatch under the `/aws/lambda/RetailDemoStorePersonalizePreCreateCampaigns` log group.

-## Using the Retail Demo Store Web Application
+## Step 4 - Using the Retail Demo Store Web Application

 Once you launch the CloudFormation stack, all of the services will go through a build and deployment cycle and deploy the Retail Demo Store.